top of page

 Cognitive behaviour in trap-building insects

 After its inception, this project revolved around exploring the cognitive ecology of antlions, a group of insects characterized by their predatory larvae which, in some species, construct pit traps in sandy environments.
-In the past, funding from the Sonatina 3 and Bekker 2 projects (PI: Krzysztof Miler) enabled insights into the impact of temperature on various behaviours and learning processess exhibited by these larvae.
-Also, it allowed for the development of new methodological approaches for investigating operant learning in antlions.
-Currently, the project continues as part of statutory research (PI: Krzysztof Miler).
-Our focus is on testing broad ecological hypotheses on a cross-species scale and exploring potential convergence between antlions and another group of insects, wormlions, which are only distantly related but share the common characteristic of having predatory, trap-building larvae.
-In the project, we employ primarily behavioural techniques.
+In the past, funding from the Sonatina 3 and Bekker 2 projects (PI: Krzysztof Miler) enabled insights into the impact of temperature on various behaviours and learning processes exhibited by these larvae.
+It also facilitated the development of new methodological approaches for investigating operant learning in antlions.
+Throughout the project, we primarily employed behavioural techniques to address these questions.

 Selected works: